 These thermometers are often used in hospitals, which should tell you something!
 Just make sure to read the instructions thoroughly and remove the protective end cap before you use it!
 You might laugh, but this is a common mistake parents make when first using this.

 To use it, all you do is put it in the center of your child’s forehead, press the button, and swipe it gently across to the temple.
 You’ll hear a beep to let you know that it’s working correctly, and if it is, you should have a very accurate reading of your child’s temperature!
 It’s simple to use with a little practice.

 It takes a 9-volt battery, which is easily replaced, but it should last a long time before you have to do that.
 The only real downside to it is that extreme temperature variations in the room will throw the reading off, so if you bring it from a cold room to a hot room, let it sit for a few minutes before you use it.

 All in all, this is a great forehead thermometer, and highly recommended.

-Our choice for the best ear baby thermometer is the Braun Thermoscan Ear Thermometer (click here to check price) – it’s a great product that can actually be used as an ear thermometer as well as orally, rectally, or underarm so it has many functions other than just using it as an ear thermometer.
+Our choice for the best ear baby thermometer is the Braun Thermoscan Ear Thermometer (click here to check price on Amazon) – it’s a great product that can actually be used as an ear thermometer as well as orally, rectally, or underarm so it has many functions other than just using it as an ear thermometer.

 It has great ratings from parents who use the thermometer and is decently-priced for a digital ear thermometer.
 This thermometer is actually used in some hospitals, which tells you a lot.